• About Texas Travel Talk

 Cattlemen’s Steakhouse

 A restaurant to go to at least once in your life.
 Cattlemen’s Steakhouse is a proud steak restaurant in the Stockyards forever.
-It’s worth it to see it.
+It’s worth seeing it.

 Riscky’s Steakhouse